When is Traces on TV? Who is in the cast, and how can I watch it?

 “But at the same time she feels such maternal urges towards Molly’s character because she’s so vulnerable and so bright.
 She kind of can’t help but love her a little bit, but she has to do it from a distance… but they do end up quite close towards the end of the series!”

-Line of Duty star Martin Compston also appears in the series as Daniel, who forms a close connection with Emma and also finds himself caught up in a criminal investigation.
+Line of Duty star Martin Compston is also part of the Traces cast as Daniel, who forms a close connection with Emma and also finds himself caught up in a criminal investigation.

 “His dad (played by Vincent Regan) passed him on one of his building companies and there’s a suspicious fire which results in a couple of fatalities,” Compston told RadioTimes.com.